THe visa free travel area

 When does ETIAS launch?

-ETIAS is expected to launch in mid-2025.
+ETIAS is expected to launch in in later 2026 after repeated delays.

 Do I need ETIAS before visiting the EU / Schengen zone?